Blank-Wallet/extension-whitepaper/src/blank-token/blank-token.md

 5,000 tokens - 15% fee reduction;
 10,000 - 25% fee reduction.

 ## 7.2.
-Token Burn from 1/3 of the Fees
+Token Burn from 50% of the Fees

-A third of fees collected from Blank wallet's smart contracts will be used on buying back the BLANK tokens from the market and burning it.
+Half of the fees collected from Blank wallet's smart contracts will be used on buying back the BLANK tokens from the market and burning it.
 As a result, the overall circulating token supply will be reduced.
 We believe that such a strategy will best position us for success long-term - as proved by similar buyback-and-burn programs from the likes of Binance or Bitfinex.

 ## 7.3.
-Liquidity Providers earn 1/3 of the Fees
+Liquidity Providers earn 50% of the Fees

 Contributing your tokens to a DEX liquidity pool ensures that BLANK tokens are available to trade when needed.
 Thus, we want to reward users helping to address liquidity concerns on decentralised liquidity provision platforms.
-We will send a third of our fees to those staking the ETH/BLANK pair on Uniswap - this will be distributed proportionately to the amount pooled by the user.
+We will send half of our fees to those staking the ETH/BLANK pair on Uniswap - this will be distributed proportionately to the amount pooled by the user.

 ## 7.4.
 Referral and Reward Systems use only BLANK Tokens